aarsri/reading-group/models.md

 Goal: Robustness in representations.

 ### Overview
-* Input: token sequence → predict masked tokens from context → Output: embeddings
+* Input: token sequence → predict masked tokens from context → Output: continuous embeddings
 * Encoder-only models are trained with the masked language modeling objective, encouraging the model to build context-sensitive embeddings so that different surface token sequences that point to the same semantics map to nearby representations.

 ### Underlying Vulnerabilities wrt Dialects